nsolanki0/muc1-kmer-diagnostics/workflow/README.md

 export NEAT_PYTHON="$CONDA_PREFIX/bin/python"
 ```
 The detailed setup and explanation of the NEAT environment are provided in the `environment/README.md`.

+## Running the workflow
+The current version of the workflow uses relative paths based on a working directory called `sdata`.

+Therefore, the workflow should be run from an `sdata` directory containing the required input data and workflow files.

 The expected structure is: